SynapticSage/cscg_toolkit/README.md

 ## Overview

-This repository provides implementations of **Clonal Hidden Markov Models (CHMM)**, a probabilistic framework for learning structured cognitive maps from sequential observations and actions.
-CHMMs extend traditional HMMs by allowing multiple hidden states ("clones") per observation, enabling richer structure learning.
+This repository implements **Clone-Structured Cognitive Graphs (CSCG)**, a probabilistic framework for learning cognitive maps from sequential observations and actions.
+CSCGs build on **Cloned Hidden Markov Models (CHMM)**, which are sparse HMMs where each hidden state emits a single observation deterministically, with multiple "clones" per observation enabling context-dependent representations based on sequential context.
+CSCGs extend cloned HMMs by augmenting transitions with actions, enabling spatial/temporal/relational learning and vicarious evaluation (planning without execution) through message-passing inference.

+**Key insight**: Cognitive maps emerge naturally from latent higher-order sequence learning—organisms learn space by treating it as a sequence, not by assuming Euclidean coordinates.

 ---